open-edge-insights/eii-core/README.md

   2. HDDL daemon setup:
      https://docs.openvinotoolkit.org/2021.1/_docs_install_guides_installing_openvino_linux_ivad_vpu.html

+     **NOTE**: OpenVINO 2021.1 installation creates a symbolic link to latest installation with filename as `openvino_2021` instead of `openvino`.
+Hence one can create a symbolic link with filename as `openvino` to the latest installation using the below steps.

+     ```sh
+     $ cd /opt/intel
+     $ sudo ln -s openvino_2021.1.110 openvino

+     In case there are older versions of OpenVINO installed on the host system please un-install them.

      When running on HDDL devices, the HDDL daemon should be running in a different terminal, or in the background like shown below on the host m/c.